backgammon-java-ai/backg_java2012/README.txt

 ...Bugs
+[ ]testHandlePoint2a() shows that AI doesn't know to bear off, AND chooses a move that can't be used because AI is not taking blot on point 6 off first with that 6 bearoff, and is instead trying to do a move (taking blot on point 1 way off) that is illegal because can't use inexact rolls yet.
+Run testHandlePoint2a() and press computer move and see the terminal!
 [ ]Black is in final quadrant, should be able to bear off, but even exact moves (on point 1, roll=1) don't make the "Bear Off" button turn on.
 What should be turning it on?
 [ ]White is on bar, the rolled dice could let her onto the board where the potential moves are